TylusKinas/CVPR2022-DaGAN-Windows/README.md

 The pre-trained checkpoint of face depth network and our DaGAN checkpoints can be found under following link: [OneDrive](https://hkustconnect-my.sharepoint.com/:f:/g/personal/fhongac_connect_ust_hk/EjfeXuzwo3JMn7s0oOPN_q0B81P5Wgu_kbYJAh7uSAKS2w?e=KaQcPk).

 **Inference!**
-To run a demo, download checkpoint and run the following command:
+To run a demo, download checkpoint and run the following command: (add a `--cpu` flag if you are not running on CUDA/NVIDIA GPU)

 For the normal checkpoint
 ```bash